-- we consider that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate; - we have not identified, and concur with the directors' assessment that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the Group's or Company's ability to continue as a going concern for the going concern period; and - we found the going concern disclosure in the basis of preparation section of the Accounting Policies note to be acceptable.
+- we consider that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate; - we have not identified, and concur with the directors' assessment that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the group's or gompany's ability to continue as a going concern for the going concern period; and - we found the going concern disclosure in the basis of preparation note to the financial statements to be acceptable.

-However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the above conclusions are not a guarantee that the Group or the Company will continue in operation.
+However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the above conclusions are not a guarantee that the group or the company will continue in operation.

-5. Fraud and breaches of laws and regulation - ability to detect
+5. Fraud and breaches of laws and regulations - ability to detect